 The bulk of each resident’s time is spent in general and complex dermatology.
 Our two main clinical sites are the Taubman Clinic, located on the main medical campus, and the Domino's Farms Clinic, located approximately 5 miles from main campus on the north side of town.

-- Cutaneous Lymphoma—led by faculty member Dr. Trilokraj Tejasvi, residents gain an understanding of and experience in the diagnosis, multidisciplinary care, and treatment of this disease.
+- Cutaneous Lymphoma Clinic — led by faculty member Dr. Trilokraj Tejasvi, residents gain an understanding of cutaneous lymphoma, and become comfortable with the diagnosis, multidisciplinary care, and treatment of this condition.

-- Immunobullous disorders—led by faculty member Dr. Anj Dlugosz, residents learn to manage diseases such as pemphigus and pemphigoid.
-Residents graduate feeling very comfortable managing medications such as mycophenolate, rituximab, methotrexate, and cyclosporine.
+- Immunobullous Disorders Clinic — led by faculty member Dr. Anj Dlugosz, residents learn to manage diseases such as pemphigus and pemphigoid.
+Residents graduate feeling very comfortable diagnosing these conditions and managing medications such as mycophenolate, rituximab, methotrexate, and cyclosporine.

-- Multidisciplinary Cutaneous Oncology Program—The U-M Multidisciplinary Cutaneous Oncology Program is one of the largest dermatology-based clinical programs in the United States, with approximately 1,200 new patient consultations per year.
-Residents learn about evaluation techniques, clinical findings, staging, sentinel lymph node biopsies, and therapies.
+- Multidisciplinary Cutaneous Oncology Program — The U-M Multidisciplinary Cutaneous Oncology Program is one of the largest dermatology-based clinical programs in the United States, with approximately 1,200 new patient consultations per year.
+Residents learn about evaluation techniques, clinical findings, staging, sentinel lymph node biopsies, and therapies for melanoma skin cancer and other more rare cutaneous malignancies, such as merkel cell carcinoma.
 Residents participate in multidisciplinary tumor board meetings to develop consensus treatment recommendations for patients requiring multispecialty care.

-- High-Risk Skin Cancer Clinic—led by faculty members Dr. Milad Eshaq and Dr. Yolanda Helfrich, residents examine and treat patients at higher risk for skin cancer.
-Residents routinely examine and treat patients who are immunosuppressed or at higher risk for skin cancer.
-Residents become adept at using dermoscopy to examine patients with difficult skin exams.
+- High-Risk Skin Cancer Clinic — led by faculty members Dr. Trilok Tejasvi and Dr. Yolanda Helfrich, residents examine and treat patients at higher risk for skin cancer.
+Residents become proficient at using dermoscopy to examine patients with difficult skin exams.

 We invite residents to volunteer at our dermatology community outreach clinic, hosted one Saturday morning each quarter at our Taubman Center clinic.
 Our Hope @ UMHS volunteer physicians deliver dermatology specialty care to patients who are uninsured or under-insured, in coordination with the Hope Clinic, a regional free clinic.